arynishere/ChangePassword/README.md

     ./chpass.sh
     ```

     The script will prompt you for a username, a filename, and a hostname.
-The filename should contain necessary variables (e.g., `new_ssh_password`, `mysecretsalt`, `hostname`) in YAML format.
+The filename should contain necessary variables (e.g., `new_ssh_password`, `mysecretsalt`,) in YAML format and  `hostname` in txt format

 3. **Run the Ansible playbook:**